K-Sato1995/gatsbyBlog/content/posts/Async-and-await-explained/index.md

 ---
-title: Async and await explained
+title: "Async and await explained"
 description: A simple explanation about async and await in Javascript.
 slug: async-and-await-explained
 date: 2019-11-02